Richard Bannatine-Allason: Military career

 Bannatine-Allason was born Richard Allason Bannatine.
 Educated at Wellington College, he was commissioned into the Royal Artillery in January 1875 and saw action in the Second Anglo-Afghan War in 1879.
 He changed his name to Richard Bannatyne-Allason in 1885.

 He saw further action in the Second Boer War, and after the war had ended stayed in South Africa as Colonel on the Staff for Royal Artillery from August 1902.
 Three years later, he became a military attaché serving with Japanese forces during the Russo-Japanese War.

-He became commander of the Nowshera Brigade in India in April 1910 and General Officer Commanding 51st (Highland) Division in August 1914 at the start of the First World War.
+He became commander of the Nowshera Brigade in India on 13 April 1910 and General Officer Commanding 51st (Highland) Division in August 1914 at the start of the First World War.
 He landed in France with his division in May 1915 and saw action at the Battle of Festubert on the Western Front later that month before handing over command in September 1915.
 He returned to the UK and commanded the 61st (2nd South Midland) Division until February 1916; he later also commanded the 64th (2nd Highland) Division also in the UK before retiring in September 1918.

 He was appointed a Companion of the Order of St Michael and St George on 1 January 1919 and a Knight Commander of the Order of the Bath on 1 January 1926.